DamoM73/turtle_vid_tute/lesson_3.md

 - the centre of the screen is the origin of `(0,0)`
 - moving up from the centre, the `y` value increases to a maximum of `250` which is `500 / 2`
-- similarly, moving down from the centre, the `y` value decreases to a minimum of `-250`
+- moving down from the centre, the `y` value decreases to a minimum of `-250`
 - starting from the centre and moving left `x` increases in value to a maximum of `250`
 - starting from the centre and moving right `x` decreases to a minimum of `-250`
 - every pixel in the window can be referred to by a combination of it's `x` value and `y` value.
 For example the `(200,125)`.